cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

     </a>
 </div>

-More info, including queries to retrieve data, can be found in [this spreadsheet](/attachments/cold_start/cold-start-timing-details.xlsx)
+More info, including queries to retrieve data, can be found in {{< targetblank  href="/attachments/cold_start/cold-start-timing-details.xlsx" text="this spreadsheet" >}}

 ## Conclusion